furyhorn/cse15l-lab-reports/lab1.md

 Why that output: 'cat' cannot be used on directories.

-Error or not: No error is produced.
+Error or not: Trying to 'cat' a direcory results in an error.